NeonVhenan/NeonVhenan/README.md

 - ⚡ Fun fact: ...
 -->
 👋 Hi, My name is Pauline, and I'm French (she/her) <br/>
-🌱 I’m currently enrolled as a Junior Tools Programmer at Ubisoft Montpellier (France) as part of my Master degree at the University of Montpellier, France <br/>
+🌱 I was enrolled as a Junior Tools Programmer at Ubisoft Montpellier (France) as part of my Master degree at the University of Montpellier, France from January to July 2022<br/>
 ⚡ Previously enrolled as a BSc Digital Media student at Robert Gordon University aka RGU in Aberdeen, Scotland, UK <br/>
 💞️ I’m interested in Computer Science, games, languages and writing <br/>
 ✨ GOOD MORNING THEDAS Podcasrs co-host since June 2020 <br/>